robdy/robdy.io/src/pages/blog/2021-06-10-export-message-from-owa.md

 If you synchronize the *Attachments* folder to your local machine, the files will appear there shortly.

 However, saving to OneDrive is not fully reliable.
 You might sometimes notice that the file couldn't be saved (1).
 The link to save files to OneDrive will be replaced by the message saying that some files errored while saving (2).
-In the case displayed below, it's very likely caused by a colon character (:) in the message subject:
+In the case displayed below, it's very likely caused by the unsupported character in the message subject:

 ![Error indicators for saving attachments to OneDrive](../../img/20210617-212620-ucphckp8jn.png)